 Very social community; mostly first-year students.
 Next to Linen Hall and New Hall, and near the William J. Bonomo Memorial Field (baseball).
 All floors have air conditioning and feature a lounge.
 The lower level is home to the Greek and Social Fellowship Community.

 The building was named in honor of Dr. Paul Dawson Eddy, the third president of Adelphi (1937–1965).

 Eddy HallEddy Hall has three coed residential floors.
 8 Photos

 Quiet and relaxed community.
-Linen Hall is located next to the University’s baseball field and its residents of Linen appreciate a quiet and relaxed atmosphere.
+Linen Hall is located next to the University’s baseball field, and residents of Linen appreciate its quiet and relaxed atmosphere.

 Linen HallLinen Hall, has two floors for women and two for both men and women.
 10 Photos

 Right on the Quad for fun, first-year living.
 Conveniently located mid campus, Waldo and Earle Hall share the quad, which is a favorite area among residents and hosts many activities throughout the year.
 Waldo Hall is also home to the Health Services Center.

 The hall is named in honor of Ruth Fanshaw Waldo, one of the first women executives in American advertising and former secretary of the Adelphi University Board of Trustees.

 Waldo HallWaldo Hall has four floors: two for men and two for women.
 18 Photos

 Landscaped courtyard for socializing; mostly upperclass students.
 Residence Hall A, which opened in the fall of 2003, is a state-of-the-art building located adjacent to Swirbul Library and near the softball and baseball fields.
 Each room features a private bathroom attached to the room and individual climate control including air conditioning.